Estimation of neutron star mass and radius of FRB 20240114A by identification of crustal oscillations: Modeling the crustal modes of neutron stars

-NSs are astrophysical laboratories to probe the cold dense matter equation of state (EOS)~\citep{1983bhwd.book.....S}.
-Because it is challenging to obtain information about nuclear properties at higher density regimes through terrestrial experiments, the EOS for NS matter is not yet fixed.
-NS observations and inferences offer a path.
-For instance, the discovery of massive NSs could exclude softer EOS models, with which the expected maximum mass does not reach the highest observed masses ~\citep{2010Natur.467.1081D,doi:10.1126/science.1233232,2020NatAs...4...72C,2021ApJ...915L..12F,Romani:2022jhd}.
+The growing body of recent FRB observations provides an opportunity to further the study of NS physics and the cold dense matter equation of state (EOS) with new astrophysical data.
+Because it is challenging to obtain information about nuclear properties at higher density regimes through terrestrial experiments, the EOS for NS matter is not yet fixed, but NS observations and inferences offer a path.
+For example, the discovery of massive NSs could exclude softer EOS models, with which the expected maximum mass does not reach the highest observed masses ~\citep{2010Natur.467.1081D,2021ApJ...915L..12F,2025ApJ...983L..20S,2026ApJ...996..101R}.

+Identifying FRB QPOs with NS crustal modes can add to the existing EOS constraints.
+Each perturbation which putatively causes a burst or FRB is thought to possess a spectrum with modes of varying amplitudes and phases depending on the details of the initial conditions of the perturbation that set the crust into motion.
+In most cases where FRB QPOs are observed (only a few percent of FRBs), a single dominant mode appears to exist or is observationally recoverable.

-The oscillation frequencies of a NS also provide important information for extracting NS properties.
-Since the frequencies strongly depend on the interior properties of the NS, one may extract the NS properties by observing the frequencies (solving the inverse problem or, more appropriately, through forward modeling).
+Since the oscillation frequencies of a NS strongly depend on the interior properties of the star, we can expect to constrain the NS properties by observing the frequencies (solving the inverse problem or, more appropriately, through forward modeling).
 This type of study is termed asteroseismology, in analogy to seismology on Earth and helioseismology on the Sun.
-Via future observations of these oscillation frequencies in the gravitational waves from a NS, one may restrict the NS mass, radius, and EOS \citep[e.g.,][]{PhysRevLett.77.4134,10.1046/j.1365-8711.1998.01840.x,10.1111/j.1365-2966.2005.08710.x, PhysRevD.83.024014,PhysRevD.88.044052}.
+Future observations of these oscillation frequencies, e.g., in the gravitational waves from a NS, will help constrain the NS mass, radius, and EOS \citep[e.g.,][]{PhysRevLett.77.4134,10.1046/j.1365-8711.1998.01840.x,10.1111/j.1365-2966.2005.08710.x, PhysRevD.83.024014,PhysRevD.88.044052}.
 This technique cannot yet be applied because gravitational wave detections of NS oscillation modes are not available, and magnetar QPOs therefore provide a practical alternative.
 In fact, by identifying the observed QPO frequencies with the crustal torsional oscillations, we can constrain the crust EOS and NS models \citep[e.g.,][]{10.1111/j.1365-2966.2011.19628.x,PhysRevLett.108.201101,SKS23}.
+However, most of the reported magnetar QPOs were observed in a few giant flares and intermediate bursts.
+In contrast, the accelerating rate of FRB detections could make FRBs competitive in providing additional NS constraints.